-Prudent safety practices discourage allowing children and pets in laboratories where hazardous substances are stored or are in use.
-In fact, regulations prohibit pets from certain biosafety-rated laboratories.
-It is therefore urged that children and pets not be permitted in laboratories.
+Prudent safety practices discourage allowing children in laboratories where hazardous substances are stored or are in use.
+It is therefore urged that children not be permitted in laboratories.
 However, if children are allowed, they must be under the direct supervision of their parent or other qualified adult, and should be allowed to visit only for a brief period of time.